1a3orn/very-simple-moe/README.md

 # Very Simple MoE

-This notebook contains a very simple implementation of a Mixture-of-Experts Transformer.
+This notebook contains a simple implementation of a Mixture-of-Experts Transformer.

 It is closest to a [Switch Transformer](https://arxiv.org/abs/2101.03961), in the following respects:
 - It routes each token to one expert like ST